crjameson/aevopy/README.md

 ## Installation

 Pypi following soon, for now use poetry.
+Put a .env file with your credentials in the same directory as your script is running.
+Take a look at .env.example in the examples folder.

+To run the example:

+poetry run python examples/basic_trade_and_risk_management.py

+To run the tests:

+poetry run pytest

 ## Contact